raimon49/raimon49.github.io/content/blog/2015/03/21/review-nytimes-objective-c-style-guide.md

 ## Dot-Notation Syntax

-> ot-notation should **always** be used for accessing and mutating properties.
+> Dot-notation should **always** be used for accessing and mutating properties.
 Bracket notation is preferred in all other instances.

 **For example:**
 ```objc